 A black hole is anything but empty space.
 Rather, it is a great amount of matter packed into a very small area

-Uniquely, Black holes are some of the strangest and most fascinating objects in outer space.
+Uniquely, Black holes are some of the strangest and most fascinating objects in outer space research report writing.
 They’re extremely dense, with such strong gravitational attraction that even light cannot escape their grasp if it comes near enough.

 One Star’s End is a Black Hole’s Beginning